astropy/astropy-APEs/APE1.rst

   Informational APEs or follow their advice.
 We await a Zen of Astropy APE.

 * A "Process" APE describes a process surrounding Astropy, or proposes a change to (or an event in) a process.
-Process APEs are like Standards Track APEs but apply to areas other than the Astropy package itself.
+Process APEs are like Standard Track APEs but apply to areas other than the Astropy package itself.
 They may propose an implementation, but not to Astropy's codebase; they often require community consensus; unlike Informational PEPs, they are more than recommendations, and